 We can all agree… your startup business will need insurance.
 The Insurance Agent is the next member of the Professional Advisory Team we will be discussing as part of the Starting a Business series.

 To me, the CFP®, the CPA, and the attorney are the key players on your advisory team.
 But you still need other players on your team.
 So the next player you want to add to your advisory team is a good insurance agent, or insurer.
 In my “Dream Team” analogy, your insurance agent is like your power forward.
-He’s blocking for you, running down the field creating the hole for you.
+He’s blocking for you, creating the hole for you, as you run down the court.

 The insurance agent’s goal is to manage your personal and professional risks.
 Her job is: